bnb-chain/bnb-chain.github.io/docs/bnb-smart-chain/developers/node_operators/archive_node.md

 ### Run with an Erigon client

-[Erigon](https://github.com/node-real/bsc-erigon) has supported BSC mainnet.
-The latest erigon support to sync a archive node in 3 days from scratch with 4.3 TB disk usage.
-You can utilize erigon to operate an archive node; for more information, refer to [Erigon Node](./erigon_node.md).
+[Erigon](https://github.com/node-real/bsc-erigon) now supports the BSC mainnet.
+The latest version allows you to sync an archive node from scratch in just 3 days, using 4.3 TB of disk space.
+You can use Erigon to operate an archive node; for more information, please refer to the [Erigon Node](./erigon_node.md).

 ### Run with a Reth client